ratnarengganis/Hotel-Business-Analysis-Data-Visualization/README.md

 Invalid values are present in the "meal" column, specifically the value 'undefined'.
 This value will be replaced with 'No Meal' because 'undefined' cannot be interpreted as one of the meal types.
 Replacing it with 'No Meal' will make the data more consistent and avoid misinterpretations.

 ### c.
 Removing Uneccessary Value
+In this phase, data that appears illogical will be removed.
+For example, rows that have values in both the > adults and "children" columns will be deleted as this indicates that there are no guests.
+Additionally, rows with a value of 0 in the "adults" column but a value greater than 0 in the "children" or "babies" columns will be removed.
+This is done because it is highly unlikely for underage children to check in at a hotel without being accompanied by adults.
+Finally, rows in the "adr" column with negative values will also be removed to ensure data consistency